 Social learning also has benefits around reward and recognition.
-Socially broadcasting things like rewarding an employee for excellent work can motivate others to engage with employee development opportunities.
+Socially broadcasting things like rewarding an employee for excellent work can motivate others to engage with development opportunities and encourage employee growth.

 Organizations are moving beyond thinking that they need only provide a one-size-fits-all set of training courses or highly structured learning paths.
 They are beginning to recognize that learning has to be more tailored and based on an individual’s unique requirements.

-In some companies, employee development is an individualized journey.
-This idea ties in well with employee development, as employees can practice problem-solving and choose their own path as they build their professional skill set, develop soft skills and personal growth.
+In some companies, an employee’s development is an individualized journey.
+This means employees individually practice problem-solving and choose their own path as they build their professional skill set, develop soft skills and personal growth.
 Organizations can still provide structured learning, but potentially with the addition of looser systems that add an element of gamification to boost exploration and involvement in the programs.

 Career Lattice vs Career Ladder